AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="Subscriptions lists"
 >abstract="Browse through your subscriptions lists.
 You can view their type, mode and label.
 This list is read-only."

->[!CONTEXTUALHELP]
->id="acw_targeting_workflow_list"
->title="Targeting workflows"
->abstract="Access your list of Campaign workflows.
-You can view their state, last/next processing dates and environment.
-You can filter the list by state, last processing date and workflow type.
-Workflow templates are also available.
-These lists are read-only."

 * **Recipients** - Access your recipient database.
 By default, you can view their email address, first name and last name.
 This list is read-only.
 * **Audiences** - This is your list of audiences.
 By default, you can view their type, origin, creation/last modification dates and label.
 You can filter the list by origin.
 This list is read-only.
 * **Subscriptions lists** - Browse through your subscriptions lists.
 By default, you can view their type, mode and label.
 This list is read-only.